linusschlepp/Assignment_KASD/README.md

 * Check it out in [this](https://github.com/linusschlepp/Assignment_KASD) GitHub repository. <br>
 * Check out [my video](https://www.youtube.com/watch?v=ve4w8w2bVUw&ab_channel=LinusSchlepp) about this project.
+* Deployed [Backend](https://polar-bayou-58717.herokuapp.com) on Heroku (contains a mocking-frontend for testing purposes, **not the actual frontend!**)
+* Deployed [Frontend](https://timely-crisp-7c2172.netlify.app) on Netlify (actual frontend)

- Notice: This project contains [Handlebars](https://handlebarsjs.com/), handlebars has only been implemented for testing purposes and is <u>not</u> meant to be used for the frontend.
+ Notice: This project contains [Handlebars](https://handlebarsjs.com/), handlebars has only been implemented for testing the backend because it has been implemented before the actual frontend, it is **not** meant to be used.
- The "handelbar-mock-frontend" is also visible on Heroku, because I only managed to deploy the backend on Heroku and like previously mentioned, it was only implemented to browse and to test the backend features because it was developed before the frontend.
 ##### So please consider: The frontend on Heroku is not the actual front end of this project.
 It's just a mockup!

 ## About